Phazorknight/Cogito/Readme.md

 ### Known bugs:
 - No collision check for carryables, wieldables or when you drop items.
 All of these can clip through walls if you stand too close to them.
-- Wieldables:
-  - Gamepad: Primary use trigger needs refining as the analog input causes multiple triggers.

 ### Still to do:
 - Pause/Options Menu: